jxxcarlson/elm-markdown/README.md

 `@@svg` for SVG figures as explained below.
 The general form is `@@cmd arg1 arg2 ...` on the first line followed by the body of the element: zero or more non-blank lines followed by a blank line.
 The argument list may be empty.
+Unimplemented blocks are rendered verbatim.
+If you want to make a comment in the text but not have it show up in the rendered version, use the `@@invisible` block.

 - Inline extensions.
 These have the form `@cmd[arg]` For example, the text `@red[very hot stuff]` renders  *very hot stuff*